Waynesboro, Georgia

-History

 Waynesboro is located in Burke County, one of the eight original counties of Georgia.
 The city was named after General Anthony Wayne, whose daring efforts during the Revolutionary War earned him the nickname "Mad Anthony Wayne".

+History

+In 1779, during the Revolutionary War, Burke Jail was the scene of a battle between the British (led by Thomas Brown and Daniel McGirt) and the victorious Americans (John Twiggs and William Few).

 Although European Americans lived in the area before the Revolutionary War, the town was not laid out until 1783.
 The city was officially incorporated in 1883 as Waynesborough.
 The name was changed to Waynesboro sometime after.
 It developed as the trading and government center of the county, and is the site of the county courthouse and jail.

-President George Washington spent the night of May 17, 1791, in Waynesboro.
-A stone monument on Liberty Street marks the historical site; it stands in front of the Golden Pantry (formerly Kwik Stop).
+President George Washington spent the night of May 17, 1791, in Waynesboro, having gone six miles "out of our way" to visit.
+A stone monument on Liberty Street marks the historical site; it stands in front of a business.

 On December 4, 1864, the Civil War Battle of Waynesboro was fought just south of the town.
 Forces under Union General Judson Kilpatrick prevented troops led by Confederate General Joseph Wheeler from interfering with Union General William T. Sherman's campaign to destroy a wide swathe of the South on his march to Savannah, Georgia, and the Atlantic Ocean.

+President William Taft visited Waynesboro in 1910.

 Geography

 Waynesboro is located in the center of Burke County at (33.090482, -82.015404).
 U.S. Route 25 passes through the center as Liberty Street.
-To the north it is 28 mi to downtown Augusta, and to the south it is 49 mi to Statesboro.
+To the north it is 34 mi to downtown Augusta, and to the south it is 49 mi to Statesboro.

 According to the United States Census Bureau, Waynesboro has a total area of 14.2 sqkm, of which 14.0 sqkm is land and 0.1 sqkm, or 0.96%, is water.
 The city's elevation is 295 ft above sea level.
 Pine, oak, dogwood, and other trees found in the South are in Waynesboro.

+Climate

+Waynesboro has a humid subtropical climate (Köppen Cfa) with long, hot summers and short, mild winters.